 - Are abusing substances such as tranquilizers, opioids or barbiturates

-After you've broken the rebound-headache cycle, you and your doctor can find a safer way to manage your headaches.
-Before, during or after withdrawal, your doctor may prescribe any of the following daily preventive medication:
+After you've broken the rebound-headache cycle, continue to work with your doctor to avoid relapsing and to find a safer way to manage your headaches.
+During or after withdrawal, your doctor may prescribe any of the following daily preventive medications:

-- An anticonvulsant such as divalproex (Depakote, others), topiramate (Topamax) or gabapentin (Gralise, Neurontin)
+- An anticonvulsant such as divalproex (Depakote), topiramate (Topamax, Qudexy XR, Trokendi XR) or gabapentin (Gralise, Neurontin)

 - A calcium channel blocker, such as verapamil (Calan, Verelan, others)

-These medications can help control your pain without risking another cycle of rebound headaches.
+These medications can help control your pain without risking rebound headaches.
 If you're careful, you may be able to take a medication specifically meant for pain during future headache attacks.
-Be sure to take any medication exactly as prescribed.
+Be sure to take medications exactly as prescribed.